codecrafters-io/build-your-own-redis/stage_descriptions/lists-04-sf6.md

 ### The `LRANGE` command

 The `LRANGE` command is used to retrieve a range of elements from a list, given a `start` and `stop` index.
-The first element is at index `0`.
+The index of the first element is `0`.
 The `stop` index is inclusive, which means the element at that index is included in the response.

 For example: